 Missouri Press Association was organized at a meeting held May 17, 1867, in Temperance Hall, located at Ninth Street and Washington Avenue in St. Louis.
 A call had been sent by several advertising representatives in St. Louis to the publishers, urging them to meet “for the purpose of taking into consideration matters pertaining in general to the newspaper interests.”
 Representatives from 38 newspapers, arriving in St. Louis from 31 counties, founded the Editors’ and Publishers’ Association of Missouri, today’s Missouri Press Association.
+Become a member!
 Read more about our history here.
 Find our constitution and bylaws here.

 MISSOURI PRESS SERVICE

 Missouri Press Service, Inc. (MPS) was created in 1954.
 MPS is a business organization with the primary objective of selling and placing advertising into member newspapers.
 With an One-Order, One-Bill, One-Check system, MPS can quickly and efficiently place advertising in one, several or all of its member newspapers.
 Visit Missouri Press Services to get full details.

 MISSOURI PRESS FOUNDATION

 Missouri Press Foundation is a tax-exempt, non-profit corporation formed in 1984 by the Missouri Press Association.
 “The purpose or purposes for which the corporation is organized are: exclusively for charitable, literary, or educational purposes within the meaning of section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) including such activities as providing journalism scholarships and faculty honorariums, conducting journalism seminars, making journalism merit awards, coordinating newspapers in education programs, collecting and preserving old printing presses and printing equipment, operating historical museums on a not-for-profit basis, and other journalistic activities deemed appropriate by the Board of Directors.”